-Spend a relaxing afternoon at Mitchell Park picnic area in Cattai National Park.
-Enjoy a barbecue lunch, walk through native bushland and go fishing in Cattai Creek.
+Spend a leisurely afternoon at Mitchell Park picnic area in Cattai National Park.
+Enjoy a relaxing lunch, walk through native bushland and go fishing in Cattai Creek.

 Lady Bay Beach offers a perfect weekend getaway with scenic harbour views, swimming, picnicking, and nude bathing near South Head in Sydney Harbour National Park.